pab-nguyen/pab-nguyen.github.io/CV.md

 *January 2020 - Present, Hanoi, Vietnam*
 • Extracted sales, customers, manufacturing and financial data from Oracle NetSuite, built data visualizations and dashboards with Tableau, analyzed and presented insights to executives.
 • Performed as a help desk, assisted employees with software operational problems, provided weekly training sessions to ensure a smooth transition from legacy platform.
-• Customized front-end elements (forms, lists, worlfows), updated records, and documented changes and instructions.
+• Customized front-end elements (forms, lists, workflows), updated records, and documented changes and instructions.

 ### Sunovion Pharmaceuticals
 ***Strategic Pricing and Contracting Intern***